Balonmano Sinfín

 Balonmano Sinfín is a team of handball based in Santander, Spain.
-It plays in Liga ASOBAL.
+It plays in División de Plata de Balonmano.

 History

 The club was founded on April 14, 2004.
 The men's team started in the Spanish third division.
 In 2008, they moved up to the second division, and in 2015 to the first division: Liga ASOBAL.
 The club was relegated from the first division in 2017, but managed to return after just one season.
 Since 2018, the club has been continuously playing in the first division.
 In the ASOBAL Cup in 2021, the team reached the final, which they lost against Barcelona.

+For sponsorship reasons the club has been called by various name.
+In 2015-16 by Go Fit Sinfín, in 2018-19 by DS Blendio Sinfin, from 2019 to 2021 as Liberbank Cantabria Sinfín and in 2021-22 as Unicaja Banco Sinfín.